Chahine-tech/prox/README.md

 - Path Rewriting for proxy and load-balanced routes
 - Health checking for backend services
 - Rate limiting (by IP, header, or route-wide) with configurable limits and responses
+- **Production-grade monitoring** with Prometheus metrics and Grafana dashboards
 - Configurable via YAML
 - Custom error handling with type safety
 - Browser-like request headers for improved compatibility